She Brought Watercolors to Glacier Bay

 Bear watching on Alaska CruiseSo, you hear about the once in a lifetime trip your friends took to Alaska on the David B… Or maybe you are searching about small ship cruises to Alaska and find our website… Or you are reading Outdoor Photography magazine and see one of our ads.

-Eventually, you click on “Contact Us” and sign up for our newsletter to find out more about the David B and its crew.
+Eventually, you click on “Contact Us” or sign up for our newsletter to find out more about the David B and its crew.

 Then one day, Christine’s photos of Alaska’s wilderness and a witty article about a previous trip from Jeffrey seals the deal and you get excited enough to book a trip.